bissellator/uxapieditor/README.md

 This will return a form that auto-saves as you move focus from one field to another (bug: you need to press "save" when editing rich text fields.)
 Each field is contained in a div using the objectID as the div id (e.g. `<div id="665d67e5-a501-430a-abcf-79722701be47">`)

+Optionally you can pass the `format` as "raw" and it will return all fields as textareas, ignoring the formats included in the contract.

 #### `delObject(path, objectLabel)`
 Deletes the object located at the `path` -- this is used by the `editObject()` and `editObjects()` functions but can also be called directly.